aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-fods/_index.md

 ---
 title: C# XLS to FODS - XLS to FODS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to FODS in C#.
-C# Convert XLS to FODS saveformat.
-C# XLS to FODS format.
-Save XLS to FODS C#.
+Convert XLS to FODS quickly and easily with Aspose.Cells.
+C# XLS to FODS.
+C# Save XLS to FODS.
+Save XLS as FODS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to FODS in C#., C# XLS to FODS saveformat., XLS to FODS C#., C# Convert XLS to FODS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to FODS in C#., Save XLS to FODS using C#., C# XLS to FODS saveformat., XLS to FODS Converter., C# Save XLS as FODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}